bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 Keep this tab open for the next step.

-## Configure sandbox environment
+## Configure environment variables

-After registering the app, enter the app's credentials and auth callback into your sandbox's [environment variables](https://codesandbox.io/docs/secrets) (codesandbox.io).
+After registering your draft app, add its credentials and auth callback URL to your project's environment variables file.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">